 5 Best Drupal Web Hosting Services

 A review of the top Drupal web hosts recommended for hosting a Drupal website & our full guide on what to look for when purchasing Drupal web hosting.

 Finding the best Drupal web host is key to the long-term success of your Drupal website.
 Most web hosts support Drupal, but performance is often the primary issue because it requires higher server resources than other CMS platforms.
-In fact, we recommend hosting Drupal on a VPS hosting plan, although it is still of course possible to host it on a shared plan if there are budget restraints.
-Regardless of which hosting plan your site may need, here’s a list of the best Drupal web hosting companies that come highly recommended by us and the Drupal community:
+In fact, we recommend hosting Drupal on a VPS or Cloud based hosting plan, although it is still of course possible to use a shared plan if there are budget restraints.
+Regardless of which hosting plan your site may need, here’s our list of the best Drupal web hosting companies that come highly recommended by us and the Drupal community:

 The Best Drupal Web Hosts at a Glance